opengdpr/OpenDSR/operating_model.md

 A few simple rules will help keep the project running and the repo clean:
 - The repo is the truth, anything left unpublished hasn’t actually happened yet
 - Goal of responding to new issues within 3 days
-- Normal & small pull requests require 2 members to approve before they are accepted
+- Normal pull requests require 2 members to approve before they are accepted
 - Large pull requests require 3 members to approve before being accepted
 - Most conversation around issues and pull requests should happen publicly in GitHub
 - If consensus cannot be reached via discussion, members are encouraged to collaborate offline and update the discussion threads afterwards